Introduction

 MCP Servers

 MCP (Model Context Protocol) servers expose your integrations as tools that AI agents can discover and use.
-Create an MCP server, add integration tools, and connect it to Claude Desktop, Cursor, or any MCP-compatible client.
+Create an MCP server, add workspace tools, choose Tool Mode or Code Mode, and connect it to Claude, Cursor, ChatGPT, or any MCP-compatible client.

 Learn more about MCP servers